All Episodes

 Yep.

-That was the full moon rising, and here's kilometer zero.
+That was the full moon rising.

-Kilometer zero, the so-called end of the world.
+Kilometer Zero, the so-called end of the world.

 Don't do the final three days.